Resources for Leader Training

 Serving as a PLTL Workshop leader provides:

 - A valuable leadership experience

-- A opportunity to work closely with faculty
+- An opportunity to work closely with faculty

 - Greater fluency in the subject

-- The enjoyment of helping others learn challenging material
+- The reward of helping others learn challenging material

-- Course credit (in most cases) for completing the leader training course
+- Course credit for completing the leader training course

 - Eligibility for the Citation for Achievement in College Leadership